shirshance/Mito-Aberrant-Peptide-Predictor/README.md

 One potential application is the identification of aberrant peptide products that may be presented on the cell surface by MHC molecules and could represent candidates for immune recognition.

-## Biological Background

-Transfer RNA (tRNA) modifications are important for accurate codon recognition and translation fidelity.
-Disruption of these processes may alter translation dynamics and generate non-canonical protein products.

 MitoAberrantPeptidePredictor provides a simple framework for exploring how frameshift events could affect mitochondrial translation and produce alternative peptide sequences that may be relevant for downstream proteomics and immunopeptidomics analyses.

 ## Project Goal